ahsumon85/advance-spring-boot-microservice/README.md

 ## Create `Dockerfile` in the services

-### Dockerizing the Eureka Service using Dockerfile
+### Dockerizing the Eureka Service using `Dockerfile`

+The content of the file itself can look something like this:

 ![Screenshot from 2020-12-08 11-00-07](https://user-images.githubusercontent.com/31319842/101447224-f96f8600-394e-11eb-95ec-3245652809a1.png)
-### Dockerizing the Authorization Service using Dockerfile
+### Dockerizing the Authorization Service using `Dockerfile`

+The content of the file itself can look something like this:

 ![Screenshot from 2020-12-08 11-00-13](https://user-images.githubusercontent.com/31319842/101447221-f8d6ef80-394e-11eb-8afc-4d2295dbc9a0.png)
-### Dockerizing the Item Service using Dockerfile
+### Dockerizing the Item Service using `Dockerfile`

+The content of the file itself can look something like this:

 ![Screenshot from 2020-12-08 10-59-49](https://user-images.githubusercontent.com/31319842/101447229-fbd1e000-394e-11eb-8686-e42a0bd1c1fc.png)
-### Dockerizing the Sales Service using Dockerfile
+### Dockerizing the Sales Service using `Dockerfile`

+The content of the file itself can look something like this:

 ![Screenshot from 2020-12-08 10-59-42](https://user-images.githubusercontent.com/31319842/101447230-fc6a7680-394e-11eb-9e61-3470c84fca3c.png)
-### Dockerizing the Gateway Service using Dockerfile
+### Dockerizing the Gateway Service using `Dockerfile`

+The content of the file itself can look something like this:

 ![Screenshot from 2020-12-08 10-59-57](https://user-images.githubusercontent.com/31319842/101447226-fb394980-394e-11eb-81c7-4b72881d5ea5.png)